yogithesymbian/yo_button_pkg/README.md

 ## Getting started

-To use this package, add flutter_pkg as a dependency in your pubspec.yaml file.
+To use this package, add yo_button_pkg as a dependency in your pubspec.yaml file.

 ## Usage